 3. Break Bigger Licks Into Lots Of Cool Ideas

-You can take any lick and break it up into smaller pieces of vocabulary.
+You can take any lick and break it up into smaller pieces of jazz piano improvisation vocabulary.

 By breaking them down into their most important melodic cells we can turn 1 lick into infinite amount of licks.

 I teach this very important concept all throughout my jazz improv DVD.

 I like to think of jazz improvisation and jazz vocabulary as similar to a lego set.
 Each lick contains 4-10 individual “lego pieces”.